OpenFn/women-for-women/README.md

 [See here](https://www.youtube.com/watch?v=WKgb-UiTcMg&feature=youtu.be&hd=1) for the video walkthrough of the OpenFn setup.

 ### Functional Summary
-This solution enables Women for Women adminstrators to automate employee registration processes to save time syncing data between their BambooHR system and Microsoft Azure AD.
+This solution enables Women for Women adminstrators to automate employee registration processes to save time syncing data between their `BambooHR` system and `Microsoft Azure AD` (via the `Microsoft Graph API`).

 OpenFn configured a prototype integration to pilot this data flow by first focusing on automation for new Employee registrations & updates.
 In subsequent phases, we may expand this automation to handle other employee scenarios (i.e., employee termination, contractor employees, etc.).

 Please see this data diagram for a review of the solution: [Data Flow Diagram](https://lucid.app/lucidchart/3da00134-e1d3-4a10-9bed-ada88e89c4fd/edit?page=TDoNVVxjmfJp#?folder_id=home&browser=icon)